 …to the fruit stands packed with bananas, pineapples, mangoes, jocotes, guayabas, and maracuyás.

-Of course, not everything on our trip was so vivid and colorful.
-Not depicted here: C. driving in torrential downpours around white-knuckle cliffs with zero visibility, turned back at a key junction by a large tree uprooted by floods that was threatening to fall across the one bridge through town, adding three more hours to the journey.
-Maneuvering around unmarked one-lane roads and claustrophobic central plazas where everybody — babies, pedestrians, bicyclists, motorcyclists, bus drivers, skateboarders, chickens, dogs, and goats — had the right of way, all the time.
-Monkeys, tropical birds, and iguanas hanging precariously in the branches over our heads, constantly threatening — in one case, successfully — to hurl poop on us.
-Second-degree sunburns.
-Burned feet from black sand.
-Feet sliced open on the rocky bay.
-Fifteen hundred mosquito bites.
-One theft.
-And the saddest street festival in the world.
-(Santo Domingo, Saturday afternoon.)
+Of course, not everything on our trip was so colorful.
+(Not depicted here: C. driving in torrential downpours around white-knuckle cliffs with zero visibility, turned back at a key junction by a large tree uprooted by floods that was threatening to fall across the one bridge through town, adding three more hours to the journey.
+Etc.)

-Most of all, though, not depicted here is the kindness of strangers who were patient with our Spanish, helped dig our sod-trapped car, invited us to their homes, and went out of their way to help us out when we were miserably lost.
+Most of all, though, not depicted here is the kindness of strangers who helped dig our sod-trapped car and otherwise went out of their way to help us out when we were miserably lost.
 And the constant refrain of “pura vida” — literally, “pure life,” but also hello, goodbye, thank you, what’s going on, you’re welcome, fantastic, everything’s great, and may you have a wonderful life.